Justintime50/github-archive/README.md

 ## Install

-1. Edit the variables in the `backup.sh` to setup your user, log life, pagination, and scope.
+1. Run `cp .config.example .config` and edit the values to your liking.
 1. For private repos, you must have an SSH key generated on your local machine and added to Github.

 ### Automating SSH Key Prompt on macOS (optional)